ssrlive/rust_on_android_ios/readme.md

-# Rust with Android Studio or Xcode
+# Rust with Android Studio or Xcode iOS

 ## Android Studio